-SEC Brings Actions Against Fifteen Unregistered Brokers for Their Participation in an IIIegal Offering of Microcap Securities
+SEC Charges Fifteen Unregistered Brokers for Illegal Offering of Intertech Solutions

 On April 9,2019, the SEC charged fifteen individuals with acting as unregistered brokers or aiding-and-abetting such activity in connection with Intertech Solutions, Inc.’s fraudulent and unregistered securities offerings.

 The SEC’s complaints allege that Alexander Bevil, Richard Bohnsack, Daniel Broyles, Charles Davis, Michael Duke, Joel Duncan, Martin Lewis, Mark Parman, William Roth, Paula Saccomanno, Kenneth Shelton, Billy Ray Statham, Jr., Glenn Story, Dennis Swerdlen, and Harold Wasserman were hired by Intertech Solutions to engage in or facilitate cold-call solicitations of hundreds of prospective investors throughout the United States and Canada from at least February 2014 through December 2016.
 The complaints allege that, as a result of the defendants’ conduct, Intertech Solutions raised over $7 million from retail investors.
 According to the complaints, Intertech Solutions paid the defendants exorbitant commissions ranging from 35% to 50% of the funds provided by each investor.
 The complaints allege that the defendants did not disclose their commission rates to investors and instead distributed private placement memoranda that indicated that only 10% of investor proceeds would be used as commissions.
 The SEC previously charged Intertech Solutions and its control persons with orchestrating the fraudulent and unregistered offerings.